||7 days (if rent has been unpaid for 7 days)

 Breach is not fixed

-If the breach is not resolved, and it is a significant breach, the:
+If the breach is not resolved, you can:

 A significant breach by a tenant involves one of these 4 issues:

 - using the property for an illegal purpose

 - more tenants in the property than stated on the agreement

 - keeping a pet when not included in the written agreement